Duane Johnson

-Duane Alexander Johnson (born April 2, 1991) is an American professional basketball player for Maccabi Ma'ale Adumim of the Israeli National League.
-He played college basketball for East Stroudsburg, where he was part of four straight PSAC Final Four teams and three NCAA Division II Tournament teams.
-He has since played professionally in Australia, Ireland and Luxembourg.
+Duane Alexander Johnson (born April 2, 1991) is an American professional basketball player for Mogi das Cruzes Basquete of the Novo Basquete Brasil.
+He played college basketball for the East Stroudsburg Warriors, where he was part of four straight PSAC Final Four teams and three NCAA Division II Tournament teams.
+He has since played professionally in Australia, Ireland, Luxembourg and Israel.

 High school career

-Johnson attended Penn Wood High School in Lansdowne, Pennsylvania, where he was a two-time first-team All-Delaware County honoree playing for coach Clyde Jones.
+Johnson was born Lansdowne, Pennsylvania.
+He attended Penn Wood High School in Lansdowne, where he was a two-time first-team All-Delaware County honoree playing for coach Clyde Jones.
 As a senior in 2008–09, he led Penn Wood in scoring (13.7 ppg), rebounding (7.0 rpg) and blocked shots (1.9 bpg), and was team captain.
 He subsequently earned second-team All-District I and second-team AAAA all-state honors as a senior, helping the Patriots finish with an overall record of 28–4.
 On March 21, 2009, he helped guide Penn Wood to their first state basketball title in school history, defeating York William Penn 72–53.
 In the title game, Johnson recorded 20 points, 10 rebounds and four steals.
 Johnson finished his high school career on Penn Wood's 1,000-point scorers list with 1,082 total points.